 The Company established the Remuneration Committee on 29 March 2019 in compliance with Rule 5.34 of the GEM Listing Rules.
-Written terms of reference in compliance with Rule 5.35 of the GEM Listing Rules and the model under code provision B.1.2(c)(ii) of the CG Code have been adopted.
+Written terms of reference in compliance with Rule 5.35 of the GEM Listing Rules and the model under code provision E.1.2(c)(ii) of the CG Code have been adopted.
 The primary duties of the Remuneration Committee are mainly to make recommendations to the Board on the remuneration policy and the structure relating to all Directors and senior management of the Group, to assess the performance of the executive Directors and to approve the terms of their service contracts, review the remuneration packages of the Directors and senior management of the Group and ensure none of the Directors determine their own remuneration.
 No Directors or any of his associates were involved in deciding their own remuneration.

-The Remuneration Committee consists of two independent non-executive Directors and one executive Director, being Mr. Moo Kai Pong, Mr. Wu Kin San Alfred and Mr. Chung Chau Kan, respectively.
+The Remuneration Committee consists of two INEDs and one executive Director, being Mr. Moo Kai Pong, Mr. Wu Kin San Alfred and Mr. Chung Chau Kan, respectively.
 Mr. Moo Kai Pong is the chairman of the Remuneration Committee.

-During the Relevant Period, three Remuneration Committee meetings were held and the details of attendance of each Remuneration Committee member are set out in the section headed "Board Meetings and Attendance Records of Directors" on pages 34 to 35 of this report.
-During the Remuneration Committee meetings, the Remuneration Committee reviewed the remuneration of the Directors and senior management of the Group and the grant of share option on 3 November 2020.
+During the Relevant Period, two Remuneration Committee meetings were held and the details of attendance of each Remuneration Committee member are set out in the section headed "Board Meetings and Attendance Records of Directors" on page 34 of this report.
+During the Remuneration Committee meetings, the Remuneration Committee reviewed the remuneration of the Directors and senior management of the Group.

-Pursuant to code provision B.1.5 of the CG Code, details of the remuneration of the senior management (other than Directors) by band for the year ended 31 March 2021 are as follows:
+Pursuant to code provision E.1.5 of the CG Code, details of the remuneration of the senior management (other than Directors) by band for the year ended 31 March 2022 are as follows:

-Number of employees
+Number of Number of employees

-Year ended d 31 March
+Year ende d 31 March

-2021 2020
+2022 2021

 Nil to HK\$1,000,000 -

-HK\$1.000.001 to HK\$1.500.000 1 2
+HK\$1,000,001 to HK\$1,500,000 1